 Schedule Day One

 8:30AM REGISTRATION FOR DAY ONE

-When looking at people whose behaviour is highly disruptive and falls out of the “norm”, having an understanding of why people act the way they do is enlightening.
-This insight is crucial for not only recognising these behaviours but for comfortably and calmly accepting that pathological people may always be pathological.
+Understanding why people act the way they do is enlightening when looking at people whose behaviour is highly disruptive and falls out of the “norm”.
+This insight is crucial to not only recognising these behaviours but also in accepting that the behaviours might persist.
 In this session, we will explore the drivers behind these pathological behaviours.
 It includes:

 - What exactly are pathological behaviours and what are they not?

 - Can you stop them "getting under your skin"?